Crime in Thailand: Deaths of foreigners

 Although there have been crimes, Thai authorities have also had success in apprehending suspects such as in the case of two murdered backpackers and with the Albano murder.

 David Miller and Hannah Witheridge, a backpacking couple from England, were murdered on the island of Ko Tao in 2014.
-In December 2015 the suspected killers were found guilty.
-They face execution by lethal injection.
+In December 2015, two migrants from Myanmar, Zaw Lin and Wai Phyowere were found guilty and initally sentanced to death.
+Then 2020, after all available appeals upheld the conviction, both sentences were commuted to life imprisonment after a mass royal pardon.

-In 2013 an American expat was chopped to death by a Bangkok cabbie with a sword.
+In 2013 an American expat was chopped to death by a Bangkok taxi driver with a sword.
 Murders are frequent enough that one writer produced a book called How Not To Get Murdered In Thailand The author mentions the case of the murdered American Troy Pilkington and noted the contrasting dangers of both taxi cabs and public transportation.
-One of the issues with cabbies is their alleged drug use and abuse at the hands of Chinese organized crime network which often charge them high fee to operate in the city.
-The cabbies are typically poor farmers trying to earn money for their rural families.
+Issues with taxi drivers include their alleged drug use and abuse at the hands of Chinese organized crime network which often charge them high fee to operate in the city.
+The taxi drivers are typically poor farmers trying to earn money for their rural families.
 Whatever the reasons for their demise – indeed many of the deaths are confusing or have unclear causes – Thailand has remained popular for adventures.
-One young English woman, Christina Annesley, was found dead on Thai's Ko Tao.
+One young English woman, Christina Annesley, was found dead on Ko Tao.
 Musicians at a Thailand bar stabbed an American businessman to death in front of his son, there to celebrate his birthday with his family.
 Thai police arrested three musicians for the crime.